code-by-rohith/code-by-rohith/README.md

 # 👋 Hi there, I'm Rohith!

 ## 🚀 About Me
-I'm a passionate data scientist and software developer with a strong focus on data analysis and web development.
+I'm an MCA graduate and passionate data scientist and software developer, with a strong focus on data analysis and web development.
 My journey in the tech world includes developing innovative projects and continuously learning new technologies.

 - 🌱 **Currently:** Delving into Bayesian networks for predictive modeling.
-- 💼 **Experience:** Data analysis and web application development.
+- 💼 **Experience:** Data analysis, web application development, API development using FastAPI and Flask.
 - 🧑‍🏫 **Passion:** Tutoring and sharing knowledge in programming.

 ## 🛠️ Skills

 ### Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)